-Please contact email@example.com to discuss requirement for presenting.
+Please contact email@example.com to discuss the requirements for presenting.

 Three Minute Thesis presentations

-Contributions are invited from postgraduate students who wish to present a Three minute thesis presentation.
-Three minute thesis presentation are NOT required to adhere to the conference theme.
+Contributions are invited from postgraduate students who wish to present a Three-minute thesis presentation.
+Three-minute thesis presentations are NOT required to adhere to the conference theme.

 Please see the Three Minute Thesis page for more details on the rules, judging criteria and the national final.
 Note the presenters selected to take part in the national final may be required to take part in training before the final and must be available on the day of the national final (TBC).